RoyceBett/NLP--Sentiment-Analysis/README.md

 ### Modelling and Evaluation
-We chose to use a few models, which included:
+We chose to use a few models for classification, which included:
  - Logistic Regression.

 ![download](https://github.com/user-attachments/assets/d5de0e9d-a674-4035-bd15-ed18811710e9)